EtienneAb3d/WhisperHallu/README.md

 <hr>
 This tool is a demonstration of our know-how.<br/>
-If you are interested in a commercial/industrial linguistic project, contact us:<br/>
+If you are interested in a commercial/industrial AI linguistic project, contact us:<br/>
 https://cubaix.com